miso-lims/walkthroughs/_includes/project-new.md

 permissions, and familiarize ourselves with the project overview page.

-Projects represent a sequencing effort toward a particular goal, usually led by a particular group or principal investigator. {{ project-example }}
+Projects represent a sequencing effort toward a particular goal, usually led by a particular group or principal investigator. {{ include.project-example }}

 In this workshop, you will make your own project where you will create samples, libraries and other entities.